kandarp-kalavadia/salon-marketplace/README.md

 - Java (JDK 17 or later recommended)
 - Stripe CLI (for local webhook testing)
 - Maven (for building Spring Boot services)
+- Node.js (for running the frontend, if applicable)

 ### Directory Structure Setup
 1. **Clone the Repository**